 Gluteal Stretch

-3. Gently draw this thigh toward your chest.
+- Gently pull the thigh toward your chest.

 Strengthening Exercises for Hip Labral Tears